simonmichael/hledger/hledger/hledger.m4.md

 - [Posting dates](#posting-dates) are simpler and work better.

-So secondary dates are officially deprecated in hledger, remaining only as a Ledger compatibility feature;
+So secondary dates are officially deprecated in hledger, remaining only as a Ledger compatibility aid;
 we recommend using posting dates instead.

 ### Star comments